CarpeTonberry/3rd-Party-API_Work_Day_Scheduler/README.md

 ## Tl;DR

-*While you may be able to code everything from scratch, using thrid party libraries is a very effective way to build powerful code without having to make everything from scratch.
+*Coding everything from scratch, using third party libraries is a very effective way to build powerful code without having to make everything from scratch.

 *Don't forget to import your JS scripts in the HTML!